yurishkuro/opentracing-tutorial/csharp/src/lesson01/README.md

 ## Conclusion

 The complete program can be found in the [solution](./solution) package.
-We moved the `initTracer` helper function into its own package `lib` so that we can reuse it in the other lessons as `Tracing.init()`.
+We moved the `InitTracer` helper function into its own class `Tracing` so that we can reuse it in the other lessons as `Tracer.Init()`.

 Next lesson: [Context and Tracing Functions](../lesson02).